cargo-public-api/cargo-public-api/rustdoc-json/README.md

 ## Testing

 This library is indirectly tested through the [`public-api`](https://crates.io/crates/public-api) and [`cargo-public-api`](https://crates.io/crates/cargo-public-api) test suites.
 Their tests heavily depend on this library, so if all of their tests pass, then this library works as it should.
+All tests are of course ensured to pass before a new release is made.